gofilipa/digital_annotation/notes/development_notes.md

 Up to now, I've been messing with **adder.html**, **adder.scss**, and **variables.scss** in order to expand the adder toolbar for more buttons which indicate different colors that you can apply to highlight the selection.
 However, while I'm able to create more buttons on adder.html, just by copy/pasting the html code for the "highlight" button and styling them, *I've not been able to affect the selected text itself*---that is, the text on the page that I want to highlight---*beyond just changing the default highlight color*.
 In other words, I'm able to change the default highlight color to purple (or whatever color), but I cannot add more than one color, or more than one working highlighter button, because then the tool just breaks.
 I assume the issue is with the **adder.js** file, which I don't really understand.

 Joe's response to me was enlightenting, because it turns out that the bulk of adder is actually configured in a file called **guest.coffee**.
-Joe explained that it this file, which also uses code from **highlighter/dom-wrap-highlighter/index.coffee**.
+Joe explained that in this file also uses code from **highlighter/dom-wrap-highlighter/index.coffee**.
 According to Joe, the code works in more or less the order below:

 	adder.js:
 	176: handleCommand(event, options.onHighlight)